Bollinger Bands helps you find the best stocks to buy today, every day on demand.

 Point number 3 will make those stocks a today trade or a comeback tomorrow trade

-How to Find a Statistical Price extreme – Creating a daily watch list
+How to Find a Statistical Price Extreme – Creating a daily watchlist

 To do this I’m using a tool called Bollinger Bands or rather a variation of the tool called Bollinger Percentage B. This tool compares the current price with its location between the upper and lower Bollinger Band expressing this as a percentage.

-For example, If the upper band represents 100 and the lower band represents 0 and the current price was exactly in the middle between the upper and lower bands – then this would give a reading of 50%
+For example, If the upper band represents 100 and the lower band represents 0 and the current price is exactly in the middle between the upper and lower bands – then this would give a reading of 50%

-This is important because it means that the tool can now be placed into a table or a watch list (which most software have as a common feature) that can then be easily sorted.
+This is important because it means that the tool can now be placed into a table or a watch list (which most software has as a common feature) that can then be easily sorted.

 If I were looking at the charts I would have to assess the chart visually and determine this, then move on.